PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 :::

-Note in the example above that the root component (the `Rows` component in this case) occupies the entire screen, including the part occupied by the children, although it doesn't look like that.
+Note, in the example above that the root component (the `Rows` component in this case) occupies the entire screen, including the parts occupied by its children, although it doesn't look like that.
 The children are drawn on top of the `Rows` component, so their' background is covering the background of the `Rows` component, so therefore we can't see the background of the `Rows` component where the children are positioned in this example.

 ::: tip Example

-This is the same example as before, but only the `Rows` component and the third child are given a background to show that the `Rows` component's background also id drawn where the children are (underneath them).
+This is the same example as before, but only the `Rows` component and the third child are given a background color to show that the `Rows` component's background also is drawn where the children are (underneath them).

 ```js baga-show-editor-code
 class StartPage extends Page{